- Room 233

-Dr. Eguchi characterizes himself as a critical scholar who examines the intersection of culture and communication.
-He studied culture and communication throughout his undergraduate and graduate trainings at San Francisco State University (B.A.), New York University (M.A.), and Howard University (Ph.D.).
-Upon completion of his doctorate, he undertook post-doctoral training in transnationalism, diaspora, and migration in the communication studies department at the University of Denver.
+Dr. Eguchi characterizes themselves as a critical scholar who examines the intersection of culture and communication.
+They studied culture and communication throughout their undergraduate and graduate trainings at San Francisco State University (B.A.), New York University (M.A.), and Howard University (Ph.D.).
+Upon completion of their doctorate, they undertook post-doctoral training in transnationalism, diaspora, and migration in the communication studies department at the University of Denver.

-Dr. Eguchi is the 2016 recipient of the Monograph of the Year Award Sponsored by the GLBTQ Communication Studies Division at National Communication Association (NCA).
+Dr. Eguchi is a recipient of the 2017 Outstanding Article of the Year sponsored by the International and Intercultural Communication Division at National Communication Association (NCA).